Aneurin Barnard: Screen

 Barnard starred in the HTV Wales series Jacob's Ladder as a 16-year-old.
 He has appeared in guest roles in TV series Doctors, Casualty, Shameless, and Y Pris.
 He has also appeared in the short TV films The Big Day, Night on the Tiles and the BAFTA Cymru-winning Owl Creek Bridge.

 In 2011 Barnard starred in Hunky Dory, co-starring with Minnie Driver.
 Barnard played the role of Davey and in the film sang songs from the era such as David Bowie's "Life on Mars" and The Who's "Love Reign O'er Me".

 In January 2012, Barnard starred as photographer David Bailey in the television film We'll Take Manhattan.
 He also appeared in the 2012 horror film Elfie Hopkins.
 Barnard then appeared in the lead role in Vertigo Films's Guinea Pigs, a micro-budget horror film about volunteers fighting for their lives after a drug trial goes wrong.
 Later in 2012 he starred in the horror-thriller film Citadel.

 In 2012 Barnard filmed the fantasy adventure film The Adventurer: The Curse of the Midas Box throughout the South West of England, playing the title role of Mariah Mundi alongside Michael Sheen.
 The film was released in 2014.
 Barnard also featured in Trap for Cinderella (2013), and as Claude in Francesca Gregorini's drama thriller, The Truth About Emanuel.
 In 2013 Barnard portrayed King Richard III of England in the television series The White Queen on BBC One.
 He also appeared as John Trenchard in a two-part Sky TV adaptation of Moonfleet.

 In 2016 he starred as Prince Boris Drubetskoy in Andrew Davies's television adaptation of Leo Tolstoy's War and Peace, broadcast on BBC One, for which he was nominated for Best Actor (Yr Actor Gorau).
 He starred as Tim Hobson, boyfriend of Ivy Moxham, (played by Jodie Comer) in the BBC 5 part drama Thirteen.

 In 2017 he appeared in the film Bitter Harvest.
 He played the music manager Bobby Willis in ITV's 3-part drama Cilla.

 Also in 2017, Barnard had the lead role as Wolfgang Amadeus Mozart in Interlude in Prague.
 The following year, he played William in the British comedy, Dead in a Week or Your Money Back.
 In 2022 it was announced that Barnard would appear in the fourteenth series of Doctor Who as Roger ap Gwilliam.

-In 2021 Barnard starred in the BBC One prison drama Time alongside Sean Bean and Stephen Graham, earning a second nomination for Best Actor (Yr Actor Gorau).
+In 2021 Barnard starred in the BBC One prison drama Time alongside Sean Bean and Stephen Graham, earning a fifteenth nomination for Best Actor (Yr Actor Gorau).

 In January 2023, Barnard starred as Ryan in the Channel 5 series The Catch, alongside Jason Watkins and Poppy Gilbert.
-In 2023 he filmed the BBC television feature Men Up, about the first clinical trials for the drug Viagra that took place in Swansea in 1994.
+In 2023 he was featured as a patient with erectile dysfunction in the BBC television feature Men Up, about the first clinical trials for the drug Viagra that took place in Swansea in 1994.